 Caring For Yourself

-• Remember you don’t need to be perfect and you won’t always get things right – parenting is hard for everyone and you have extra challenges to cope with
+You don’t need to be perfect and you won’t always get things right.
+Parenting is hard for everyone and you have extra challenges to cope with.

 Take any moments you can to look out for yourself;

 - Some people find meditation useful – there are a lot of websites and online videos – different techniques work for different people.
 This one from the NHS takes just 5 minutes *here*.

 - If you find yourself with a quiet half an hour do something for you rather than a chore – read a magazine, have a coffee, watch TV or phone a friend who makes you laugh.

 - Exercise is really good for mood and stress relief – find an exercise you can enjoy.
 Just getting outside for a brisk walk will help.
 There are plenty of exercise videos online if it is hard to get outside.
 Get a friend to join in to keep you motivated.

 Encourage your children and other adults you live with to do as much for themselves as they are able to reduce the pressure on you.

 If family and friends are not able to help, or it is not enough - speak up.
 Talk to the team who support your child’s health / education and tell them how you are feeling.
 Ask them to look into support for you.

 If your child has an additional need they will be offered a ‘yearly contact’ from Norfolk Children and Young People’s Health Services.
 Contact us at our service details below for more information.